joostvunderink/js-data-anonymizer/README.md

 For a given seed, the behaviour on one specific system should always give the same results.

 By default, diacritics are enabled.
-You can disabling them by doing `var anonymizer = new Anonymizer({ diacritics: false })`.
+You can disable them by doing `var anonymizer = new Anonymizer({ diacritics: false })`.

 # Seeding